Arthur L. Tuttle

-Arthur Lemuel Tuttle (October 30, 1870 – January 23, 1957) was an American football player and coach, and then mining engineer and executive.
+Arthur Lemuel Tuttle (October 30, 1870 – January 23, 1957) was an American college football player and coach, and then mining engineer and executive.
 Tuttle was born in Salt Lake City, where his father, Daniel S. Tuttle, was missionary bishop of the territory of Montana, Utah, and Idaho.
 In addition to being the son of the eventual Presiding Bishop of the Episcopal Church, Tuttle was also great-grandson of Charles Tuttle, private in the 1st Connecticut Regiment (1775).
 Tuttle attended boarding school in the East at St. Paul's School in Concord, New Hampshire.
 In 1886, Daniel S. Tuttle was Bishop of the Diocese of Missouri.
 When he graduated from prep school, Arthur Tuttle enrolled at Washington University in St. Louis in 1888.

 Coaching career

 Tuttle helped to introduce football to Washington University.
 Prior to his arrival, Captain John Bohn had led a university team in 1887 against a team from the University Club in St. Louis.
 In 1888, Tuttle is noted for his work alongside Captain Bohn defeating Smith Academy.
 Beginning in 1889, Tuttle was captain and "skilled coach" of the team.
 He regularly corresponded with his brother, Herbert, who played at Columbia University, in order to stay up-to-date on plays and methods.
 Tuttle led the "Myrtle and Maroon" eleven to a 28–0 victory against the Missouri Tigers for the Western Intercollegiate Football Championship in 1890 on Thanksgiving at Sportsman's Park.